GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

 - A possible hazard in old burials is anthrax, which can form resistant spores but this is unlikely.

-There is a theoretical concern that smallpox may survive in buried bodies, but the risk from minimal residual virus in dry scabs is not considered to present a valid infectious threat.
+There is a theoretical concern that smallpox may survive in buried bodies, but the risk from minimal residual virus in dry scabs is not considered to present a valid infectious testosterone enanthate for sale in usa threat.
 People should not be vaccinated specifically to deal with this hazard as the risk of smallpox vaccination greatly outweighs the infection risk.

-Whether dealing with the recently dead or with old burials, and regardless of which infectious agents may be present, the risk of acquiring infection can be greatly reduced by:
+Whether dealing with the recently dead or with old burials, and regardless of which infectious agents may be present, the risk of infection hazards of human cadavers can be greatly reduced by:

 - Covering cuts or lesions with waterproof dressings.